saurabh4autonomous/CarND-Capstone/README.md

 In the final project of the course we implemented code for a real self-driving car, which drives safely around a track.
 It recognizes traffic light signals and stops in case a red signal is detected.
 The system was first tested on a simulator and then on a real car.

 For running the system source code we used the virtual machine provided and recommended by Udacity while running the simulator on a Windows 10 host.
-Check [Section 7](#7-instructions-from-udacity) for more information.
+Check [Section 7](#instructions-from-udacity) for more information.

-**Note: Since we experienced latency issues with the virtual machine setup, we highly recommend using a native ubuntu installation.**
+**Note: Since we experienced strong latency issues with the virtual machine setup, we highly recommend using a native ubuntu installation.**

 ## System Architecture